odinuv/web/en/apv/articles/javascript/index.md

 is `onload` of `<body>` element which signals that whole page is loaded (but it can be also attached to particular `<img>` elements).

-You can attach events as HTML attributes like in example above or you can use programmatic approach which is much cleaner because it won't complicate your HTML code:
+You can attach events as an HTML attributes like in example above or you can use programmatic approach which is much cleaner because it won't complicate your HTML code:

 {% highlight html %}